 The days of a sales rep managing the full life cycle of customer engagement are over.
 The level of expertise and focus demanded at each stage is so high that multiple “selling” resources must work together to achieve success.
 As a result, we have to look for more specialized people in different sales roles within the sales process.
 Thus there are two important elements to be considered in your sales restructuring:

 • Profile: We have to start looking for different profiles of salespeople.
 Although this was discussed many times over the past years, today Covid-19 has accelerated the process and put it on top of the list.
-What used to be a must in a good salesperson from charisma, resilience, and energy has become now only a plus.
-In fact, new competencies have emerged as a must-have (Structured, analytical minded, critical thinking, questioning) with very high business acumen in order to be able to come up with the right content, structure the value proposition every time they try to engage with the client or strive to aid the client in the decision process.
+What used to be a must in a good salesperson from charisma, resilience, and energy has become only a plus.
+In fact, new competencies have emerged as a must-have (Structured, analytical-minded, critical thinking, questioning) with very high business acumen in order to be able to come up with the right content, structure the value proposition every time they try to engage with the client or strive to aid the client in the decision process.

-• Energy and Reach: We always used to take into consideration when designing any sales structure the energy and reach required within each sales role, more than the time (e.g. sales roles will be assigned to certain territory or industry and manage most of the process).
-But with the rise of digital sales and its impact on the sales process and the client behavior along with other related matters (e.g. travel), this constraint of energy and reach is diluted and new criteria have emerged.
+• Energy and Reach: We always used to take into consideration when designing any sales structure the energy and reach required within each sales role, more than the time (e.g. sales roles will be assigned to certain territories or industries and manage most of the process).
+But with the rise of digital sales and its impact on the sales process and client behavior along with other related matters (e.g. travel), this constraint of energy and reach is diluted and new criteria have emerged.
 Refer to the chart above.

 4. INTEGRATE AND LEVERAGE THE RIGHT TECHNOLOGY

-As clearly stated in one of HBR publications “Digital Transformation is not about Technology”, although technology is a critical part of its success, conditioned that choosing and implementing the right tools should be aligned with the designed strategy and people’s mindset.
+As clearly stated in one of HBR’s publications “Digital Transformation is not about Technology”, although technology is a critical part of its success, conditioned that choosing and implementing the right tools should be aligned with the designed strategy and people’s mindset.

-There are many software and tools that could accelerate the B2B Digital Transformation, but first, it is important to design and build the first THREE PILLARS stated above, then choosing each tool in its right fit within the entire transformation.
+There are many software and tools that could accelerate the B2B Digital Transformation, but first, it is important to design and build the first THREE PILLARS stated above, then choose each tool in its right fit within the entire transformation.

 5. CREATE A DATA-DRIVEN SALES